Nton23/TOP-library/README.md

             -Add function to exit button on the book itself.
-            -Add function to checkbox on the Add form -Add function to display title/author/pages/checkbox?checked
+            -Add function to checkbox on the Add form -Add function to display title/author/pages/checkbox?checked -05/22/23 : -Add book constructor
+            -Add library array
+            -Edit the other functions